DhakalArjun/TicketingApp/README.md

 *	Deployment on Azure
 # [Click here to visit this Web Application](https://ticketingwebapp.azurewebsites.net/)

+## _Note_
+While building this application from scratch, it will seed a user with role 'Admin'  but to use this application, there must be a user with 'Manager' role.
+To add a user with 'Manager' role first one need to Register and verify email by clicking the email confirmation link.
+Then Admin need to change role of the user to role as 'Manager'.

 ## _Future Improvement_
 *   Search functionality for tickets
 *	Notification feature (if time allows)